 Overuse and repetitive overhead movements

-Athletes and workers who perform repetitive overhead movements with their shoulder may likely increase their risk of getting shoulder bursitis.
+Athletes and workers who perform repetitive, overhead movements with their shoulders may likely increase their risk of getting shoulder bursitis.
 Among athletes, they include those who play volleyball, tennis, badminton, baseball, and football (particularly the quarterback).

 Overhead throwing requires having enough relaxation of the shoulder to allow as much external rotation as possible to prep the throw and then produce enough speed and force to perform the throw while stabilizing the joint.